Wiqaytna-app/wiqaytna_ios/README.md

 ![alt text](./wiqaytna_logo.png "Wiqaytna Logo")

-Wiqaytna is a Moroccan Contact tracing app, based on the project [OpenTrace](https://github.com/opentrace-community/opentrace-ios)
+Wiqaytna is the official Moroccan exposure norification app, based on the protocol Bluetrace implementation

 ---

 ## Building the code